-- At Pooh Bridge you might have to queue with Japanese tourists to play the deceptively simple game of Pooh Sticks (the Pooh Corner shop in Hartfield will sell you the Official Rules).
-Contestants are requested to bring their own sticks, although the cognoscenti play the game with pine cones (as in the book).
+- Pooh Sticks is of course the game invented by Pooh in the stories (the Pooh Corner shop in Hartfield will sell you the Official Rules).
+Contestants are requested to bring their own sticks, although the cognoscenti know that Pooh originally used fir-cones.

-- The stone gatehouse of Old Buckhurst is all that remains of the Sackville's original family seat.
-In its time it was one of the largest houses in England, similar in size to the one later granted to them by Elizabeth I, Knole.
+- The stone tower was a gatehouse, all that survives of the Sackville's original family seat.
+In its time Old Buckhurst was one of the largest houses in England, similar in size to the one later granted to them by Elizabeth Ⅰ (Knole).